CameronSamuell/cameronsamuell.github.io/_posts/2022-06-02-joadia-submission.md

 ![](/assets/img/dqn_score.png)
-*Best score achieved during training of a vanilla DQN agent.*
+*Best mid-training test score of 1.66 for a vanilla DQN agent.*

 _Note_: `model.load` didn't function as expected for running `test.py` here.
 Potentially an unexpected consequence of my upgrading `stable_baselines3` from 1.0 to 1.5.0 (`gym` 0.21.0) to get access to `model.policy.get_distribution()` for the pre-training experiment.